microsoft/FluidFramework/docs/content/docs/get-started/examples.md

 maps (Shared Maps) to update the state of sticky notes as well as keep track of who added which ideas and who voted for those ideas.

-Try out Brainstorm in our [Playground](/playground/?path=/docs/react-demos-brainstorm--demo).
+Try out Brainstorm in the [Playground](/playground/?path=/docs/react-demos-brainstorm--demo).

 ## Sudoku